tsowell/cobra-keycaps/README.md

 The Cobra keyboard has a different layout from WASD's normal 104-key layout, and I failed to account for the different profiles on each row.
 So the red accent keycaps I put on the numpad make no sense at all.

-Also, the apostrophe on the D key should be backslash.